Effective Message Hiding with Order-Preserving Mechanisms: Experiments

 \section{Experiments}

-To demonstrate the effectiveness of our proposed approach, we conduct a comparative analysis of message recovery accuracy and imperceptibility against three state-of-the-art message hiding methods.
-SteganoGAN~\cite{zhang2019steganogan}, ChatGAN~\cite{tan2021channel} are non-iterative approaches and LISO~\cite{chen2023learning} is iterative.
+To demonstrate the effectiveness of our proposed approach, we conduct a comparative analysis of message recovery accuracy and imperceptibility against two state-of-the-art message hiding methods: SteganoGAN~\cite{zhang2019steganogan} and ChatGAN~\cite{tan2021channel}.
 This analysis is carried out across different message capacity levels.

-Following previous studies~\cite{zhang2019steganogan,tan2021channel,chen2023learning}, our method is evaluated on two public datasets: COCO~\cite{lin2014microsoft} and DIV2K~\cite{agustsson2017ntire}.
+\textbf{Experimental Settings.} Following previous studies~\cite{zhang2019steganogan,tan2021channel}, our method is evaluated on two public datasets: COCO~\cite{lin2014microsoft} and DIV2K~\cite{agustsson2017ntire}.
+We chose the COCO dataset due to its inclusion of diverse scenes and rich contextual image information, while the DIV2K dataset consists of high-resolution images.
 The COCO dataset for message hiding contains 25,000 images randomly sampled from the original COCO training split for model training, as well as 500 images randomly sampled from the original COCO test split for model evaluation.
+The DIV2K dataset contains 800 training images and 100 evaluation images.
+Throughout both the training and evaluation phases, we fix the image size to $256\times256$ pixels for both datasets.
+The training process for each model consists of 100,000 iterations, with a batch size of 2.
+We set $\lambda_{1}=1 \times 10^{-4}$ and $\lambda_{2}=1 \times 10^{-6}$ to balance these different losses.
+More detailed configurations of our model are listed in the supplementary material due to the page limitation.

-No extra configurations for DIV2K dataset.
-All images are center cropped to $256\times256$ pixels.
-Three metrics are used to evaluate the model performance.
+\textbf{Evaluation Metrics.} Three metrics are used to evaluate the model performance.
 The message recovery accuracy is utilized to assess the percentage of successfully recovered secret messages.
-The imperceptibility of stego images is measured using the PSNR and SSIM.
-More detailed configurations of our model are listed in the supplementary material due to the page limitation.
+The imperceptibility of stego images is measured using the PSNR and SSIM~\cite{wang2004image}.